Pierce Brosnan: Personal life

 In 1994, Brosnan met American journalist Keely Shaye Smith in Mexico.
 They were married in 2001 at Ballintubber Abbey in Ireland.
 They have two sons together named Dylan and Paris.
-They reside primarily in Malibu, California, with a second American home in Hawaii and Irish residences in Dublin and County Meath.
+They primarily live in Malibu, California, with a second American home in Hawaii and Irish residences in Dublin and County Meath.
 On 11 February 2015, the $18 million Malibu home caught fire and sustained $1 million in damages.
 During the 30 minutes it took firefighters to extinguish the fire, flames destroyed the contents of the garage, including Brosnan's 2002 Aston Martin V12 Vanquish, and spread to a bedroom above it; no injuries were sustained.

-In July 2003, Queen Elizabeth II made Brosnan an honorary Officer of the Order of the British Empire for his "outstanding contribution to the British film industry".
-As an Irish citizen, he is ineligible to receive the full OBE honour, which is awarded only to a citizen of the Commonwealth realms, but he is still allowed the letters "OBE" after his name.
+In July 2003, Queen Elizabeth II made Brosnan an Honorary Officer of the Order of the British Empire (OBE) for his "outstanding contribution to the British film industry".
+As an Irish citizen, he is only an honorary appointee of the order and ineligible to receive the full honour, which is awarded only to a citizen of the Commonwealth realms, but he is still allowed the letters "OBE" after his name.
 In 2002, he was also awarded an honorary degree from the Dublin Institute of Technology and, a year later, the University College Cork.
 On 23 September 2004, he became an American citizen while retaining his Irish citizenship.
 He said, "My Irishness is in everything I do.
 It's the spirit of who I am, as a man, an actor, a father.
 It's where I come from."
 When asked by a fan if it annoyed him when people confused his nationality because of his fairly neutral accent, he said, "It amuses me in some respects that they should confuse me with an Englishman when I'm a dyed-in-the-wool, born and bred Irishman...
 I don't necessarily fly under any flag, but no, it doesn't bother me."